HypThaNyx/APIContrato/README.md

 </h2>

 <p align="center">
-  This is a public project created to test basic knowledge on ASP.NET Core 3.0, WebAPIs, .
+  This is a public project created to test basic knowledge on ASP.NET Core 3.0, WebAPIs and cache management.
 </p>

 <p align="center">